arau5209/disciple/README.md

 # disciple
 ### Personal scheduling app.
 Intended to simplify scheduling so that it is done consistently.

+## Use

+To run, change the "libraryPath" variable in "schedulingApp" to a valid path on your computer.
+The app will create a data file in that location.
+Then, run the "schedulingApp" code.

-Right now the app is usable, but implementing the following features will make use simpler.
+Right now the app is usable, but implementing the following changes will simplify it.

 ## Planned features
 ### Ordered by ease of implementation and importance: